fpdf-easytable/simple_unit_test/README.md

 **_NOTE_**

-Of course you can make a class where each method is a test (a la phpinit) and test those method with Simple Unit Test.
+Of course you can make a class where each method is a test (a la phpunit) and test those method with Simple Unit Test.

 **_More examples_**